-- Once you see the login portal, use your campus domain username (first half of your email address before the "@" sign) and password to login. - Locate and click the "Make an Appointment" button on the right of your Student Home screen. - Following the onscreen instructions, you will choose the appropriate options regarding the type of appointment you would like to schedule. - For Advising, ensure you select the type of advisor your college has assigned to you (e.g. Faculty Advisor or a Professional Advisor within your college's Student Success Center). - After selecting your advisement location, click "Next" and you will see available dates and times to schedule your appointment. - After selecting a date and time, you will see a summary of your appointment request along with any additional details regarding your appointment. - You may also leave a comment for the staff or representative regarding your appointment.
-This allows you to expand on why you would like to meet and allows the staff/team member to prepare for any questions or concerns you may have.

-• Click "Confirm Appointment."
+- Log in using your campus domain username (first half of your email address before the "@" sign) and password. - Click "Make an Appointment" (right of your Student Home screen) - Choose the appropriate options regarding the type of appointment you would like to schedule. - For Advising, ensure you select the type of advisor your college has assigned to you (e.g. Faculty Advisor or a Professional Advisor within your college's Student Success Center). - Click "Next" - After selecting a date and time, you will see a summary of your appointment request along with any additional details regarding your appointment. - You may also leave a comment for the staff or representative regarding your appointment.
+This allows you to expand on why you would like to meet and allows the staff/team member to prepare for any questions or concerns you may have. - Click "Confirm Appointment."
 You will then receive an appointment confirmation.

 You can always see any of your TechConnect scheduled appointments by clicking on the "Calendar" icon or when you're on your Student Home screen under the "Upcoming Appointments" section.